 Bernice Bass was born June 15, 1926 in Belleville, New Jersey, but lived in Newark for most of her life.
 After attending Newark public schools, Bass was employed as director of the Administrative Division of the US Customs Service for the Newark Area, where she worked until her retirement in 1983.
 Though highly regarded in her profession, Bass was best known in Newark for her major presence in the city’s music, radio, and political scenes, which she wove together seamlessly in her Sunday evening radio program on WNJR, News and Views.

 News and Views was one of WNJR’s most popular shows and was a mix of gospel music, community announcements, interviews, and political commentary.
 The show ran on the Black-oriented radio station WNJR every Sunday evening at 9 p.m. and brought a who’s who of Black artists, musicians, and community, political, and civil rights leaders to the airwaves of Newark and beyond.
-Over the years, Bass had interviewed “just about everyone” in the forefront of the Civil Rights Movement, including Martin Luther King, Jr. and Malcolm X. In fact, Bass is credited as being the last person to interview Malcolm X before he was assassinated in the Audubon Ballroom in 1965.
+Over the years, Bass had interviewed “just about everyone” in the forefront of the Civil Rights Movement, including Martin Luther King, Jr. and Malcolm X. In fact, Bass is credited as being the last person to interview Malcolm X before he was assassinated in New York City’s Audubon Ballroom in February 1965.

 Bass was also a highly influential figure in the gospel music scene, which she avidly promoted.
 “Although she never sang a note,” Bass organized a singing group called the Youth Cavalcade that produced several top gospel artists and was a historian of the genre and cultural tradition.
 Bass was a friend of gospel legend Mahalia Jackson and served as the MC and host of Jackson’s final show.